brendam/tStreamingArchiver/Example/README.md

 ###Suggested cron file

 Cron automates the running of the shell scripts once you are sure they are working correctly.
-Create or edit your crontab file by using 'crontab -e' at the terminal prompt (it uses the vi editor, so you need to know how to use that).
-I have it setup to start the runStreamingArchiver.sh script every second.
+Create or edit your crontab file by using `crontab -e` at the terminal prompt (it uses the vi editor, so you need to know how to use that).
+I have it setup to start the `runStreamingArchiver.sh` script every second.
 The shell script test for a lck file to see if it is already running and exits immediately if it is.

 The import to mySQL runs once a day at 23:55.
-By using 'nice -3' it gets a lower priority than runStreamingArchiver.sh to make sure that it doesn't impact the initial data capture.
+By using 'nice -3' it gets a lower priority than `runStreamingArchiver.sh` to make sure that it doesn't impact the initial data capture.

 The searchAPI program runs every 20 minutes.